mission-minded-llc/ampdresume/README.md

-# OpenResume
+# Ampd Resume

-OpenResume is an interactive resume platform where job-seekers can manager their own public resume presence with interactive features to showcase their work.
+Ampd Resume is an interactive resume platform where job-seekers can manager their own public resume presence with interactive features to showcase their work.

 ## The Stack